Portuguese ibex: Extinction

 Until 1800, the Portuguese ibex was widespread in its range, but thereafter its decline was rapid as hunting pressure increased.
 Local hunters did not respect the closed hunting seasons and shot Portuguese ibexes when the herds came down to lower altitudes in May.
 Local people hunted it for its meat and for the bezoar stones in its stomach which were regarded as potent medicine and antidotes for poisons of all kind.
 The skins were used as coverlets and the horns both as ornaments and as trumpets of alpine horns to call across the narrow valleys of the north-western mountains.

 By 1870, this ibex was a rare animal.
 The last herd of about a dozen animals was recorded in 1886.
-An old female was captured alive in September 1889 but only survived for three days.
+An old female was captured alive in September 1889 but survived only for three days.
 Two more females were found dead next year, victims of a Galician avalanche.
 The last known Portuguese ibex in Spain died in 1890, and the last known sighting was a female near Lombade Pan in the Serra do Gerês in Portugal in 1892.

 Some scientists have pointed to factors other than human interference that may have affected the decline of the Portuguese ibex.
 Iberian wolves and golden eagles, disease from domestic herds and a disproportionate number of males may have contributed to the rapid population decline.
 But the last point can be debated since the bucks were a more likely target for hunters and the last recorded sightings were all of females.

 Another subspecies, the Gredos ibex Capra pyrenaica victoriae Cabrera, 1911, was introduced in territory formerly occupied by the Portuguese ibex for hunting purposes, such as in Riaño, Province of León; isolated populations of Spanish ibex also exist in Galicia and El Bierzo.
 Around 2001 ibexes resident in the Parque Natural Baixa Limia-Serra do Xurés in the Galician-Portuguese frontier crossed the border and established themselves in the nearby Portuguese Peneda-Gerês National Park, thus colonizing what had been the last spot inhabited by the Portuguese ibex.
 Ten years later, the new Portuguese population had increased to about 100 animals.

 A Portuguese ibex specimen was on display in the Bocage Museum in Lisbon until a fire destroyed it in 1978.

 Cave art of ibexes is present in the Côa Valley in Northeastern Portugal.